Utkarssh11/kuvaka-gemini-clone-assignment/README.md

 ## Notes

 - This is a demo app, no real OTPs sent.
-- All data is saved locally (no backend).
+- All data is saved locally (no backend)
-- Works on phones and desktop with smooth UI.
+- Works on phones and desktop with smooth UI

 ---